 Carnegie Mellon University’s radiation safety policy applies to the use of sources of radiation in various teaching, research, and operating activities.
 The purpose of the Radiation Safety Program (RSP) is to provide a structure and organization that ensures continuing implementation of the radiation safety policy throughout the university.

-As part of the licensure requirements, Carnegie Mellon University must develop and maintain a radiation safety program.
-This program must ensure compliance with federal, state, and local regulations and maintain radiation exposures to all individuals “as low as reasonably achievable” (ALARA).
+As part of the licensure requirements, Carnegie Mellon University must develop and maintain a radiation safety program to ensure compliance with federal, state, and local regulations and maintain radiation exposures to all individuals “as low as reasonably achievable” (ALARA).
 Recently, this program was reviewed and revised as part of CMU's license renewal to suit the changing needs of the university.

-The university has put forth its own policies, procedures, and guidelines to establish a safe work environment for personnel who work with radioisotopes, x-ray producing equipment, and other sources of ionizing radiation.
+The university has put forth its own policies, procedures, and guidelines to establish a safe work environment for personnel who use radioisotopes, x-ray producing equipment, or other sources of ionizing radiation.